roblevintennis/guest-posts/articles/the-little-button-that-could.md

         "sync:svelte": "yarn workspace littlebutton-svelte syncStyles",
         "sync:angular": "yarn workspace littlebutton-angular syncStyles"

+Depending on where you place the above scripts within your `scripts: {…}` stanza, be sure you don’t have any missing commas and follow the rules for JSON.

 Now go ahead and run the following to fully synchronize the styles: